 “We need to bear in mind that how energy storage is applied depends on the individual needs of a specific country – when in Rome, do as the Romans do.”

 The Philippines: Southeast Asia’s front runner

 Storage market: To date, we have seen a strong focus on standalone energy storage.
-In the central Philippines, the San Miguel Corporation (SMC), one of the country’s largest and most diversified conglomerates is already in the advanced stages of realizing their ambition to build a 1GW/1GWh pipeline with the help of industry heavyweights like Fluence, ABB, and Wärtsilä.
-By June 30 2022, SMC had reached the halfway point of this rollout.
+In the central Philippines, the San Miguel Corporation (SMC), one of the country’s largest and most diversified conglomerates is already in the advanced stages of realizing their ambition to build a 1GW/1GWh BESS pipeline with the help of industry heavyweights like Fluence, ABB, and Wärtsilä, to be completed by the end of 2023 and much more to come after that.

 However, more recently there are increasing activities around PV-plus-storage as well.

 In early June, local billionaire Enrique K. Razon announced the construction of a 2.5-3.5 GW photovoltaic plant combined with a 4-4.5 GWh battery storage installation that would be one of the biggest in the world.
 It would be realized through a JV called Terra Solar to provide mid-merit power.